JianLiu91/JianLiu91.github.io/about.md

 * my (naive) thoughts
 * my (personal) stereotypes and prejudices

-In contrast with what I say in tangible reality, only my *real fealings* are posted here.
-So Jeliuu.cc can also be regarded as the "honest side" of myself.
+In contrast with what I say in the tangible reality, only my *real fealings* are posted here.
+So Jeliuu.cc can also be seen as the "honest side" of myself.

 Topics range from eating to artificial intelligence.
 Kind of ridiculous, I agree :)